finom/tsimmes/README.md

-### A function for elements selection in 394 chars
+### A function for elements selection in 377 chars

+Less than Google Analytics tracking code!

 ![](http://pngimg.com/upload/bullets_PNG1473.png)